 - (Notes) 1.
 Audit & Supervisory Board Members Hidekazu Kubokawa, Masataka Uesugi and Chise Kuwayama are Outside Directors. - 2.
-The term of office shall expire at the conclusion of the Annual General Meeting of Shareholders pertaining to the last business year ending within one (1) year after the conclusion of the Annual General Meeting of Shareholders held on June 21, 2022. - 3.
+The term of office shall expire at the conclusion of the Annual General Meeting of Shareholders pertaining to the last business year ending within one (1) year after the conclusion of the Annual General Meeting of Shareholders held on June 23, 2023. - 3.
 The term of office shall expire at the conclusion of the Annual General Meeting of Shareholders pertaining to the last business year ending within two (2) years after the conclusion of the Annual General Meeting of Shareholders held on June 21, 2022. - 4.
-The term of office shall expire at the conclusion of the Annual General Meeting of Shareholders pertaining to the last business year ending within two (2) year after the conclusion of the Annual General Meeting of Shareholders held on June 22, 2021. - 5.
-The number of shares held includes shares of stock in Digital Arts Inc.'s officers' shareholding association. - 6.
-The Company has elected a substitute for a Director who is an Audit & Supervisory Board Member stipulated in Article 329, Paragraph 3 of the Companies Act in advance to prepare for cases where the number of Directors who are Audit & Supervisory Board Members falls below the number stipulated by laws and regulations.
-The career history of the substitute for a Director who is an Audit & Supervisory Board Member is as follows.
+The term of office shall expire at the conclusion of the Annual General Meeting of Shareholders pertaining to the last business year ending within two (2) years after the conclusion of the Annual General Meeting of Shareholders held on June 23, 2023. - 5.
+The number of shares held includes shares of stock in Digital Arts Inc.'s officers' shareholding association.